 Vintage EPC Company Limited and VTE International Construction Company Limited are the EPC Contractors for the 220MW Solar Power Project located in Minbu District, Magway Region, Myanmar, who were engaged by Green Earth Power (Myanmar) as the owner-developer of the project and the holder of the Power Purchase Agreement with the Myanmar Government's energy and power ministry.
 The design and construction of the project commenced in 2016, and was planned to be completed in four (4) phases of 50 MW for Phases 1, 2 and 3 and 70 MW for Phase 4.
-Hot commissioning of Phase 1 is currently on-going with a targeted COD for Phase 1 by end of July, 2019.
-The subsequent phases shall be pursued after completion of the previous phases, to achieve full completion of the four (4) phases on or before 2022.
+Phase 1 has been recently completed and is awaiting approval from the Myanmar Government of certain tests procedures prior to full commercial operation.
+As planned, the subsequent phases shall be pursued after completion of the previous phases, to achieve full completion of the four (4) phases by 2022.